 The CARL box was connected to the back of the geiger counter using two 1-3/4" long wooden dowels.
 The dowels were drilled down the center and a pair of 2" 6-32 machine screws secure the box to the counter.
 The dowel length was chosen to allow the counter's cover latch mechanism to continue to function.
 A set of small holes were drilled in the side of the two boxes for the wires to pass through, a wire tie secures the wires to the dowel.

-If you want to inventory a collection of items, for example a rock or pottery collection, write down the count levels for alpha+beta (shield open) and beta (shield closed) on a piece of paper, or pencil the values on the bottom of the item.
+If you want to inventory a collection of items, for example a rock or pottery collection, write down the count levels for beta+gamma (shield open) and gamma only (shield closed) on a piece of paper, or pencil the values on the bottom of the item.

 The soft/off/loud switch controls the click volume from the miniature speaker.
 The display light switch turns on a white LED that is mounted near the LCD for reading in low light conditions.

-Keep in mind that alpha radiation only travels through a few inches of air, alpha readings should be taken with the probe adjacent to the measured material.
+Keep in mind that gamma radiation only travels through a few inches of air, gamma readings should be taken with the probe adjacent to the measured material.

 If you want to measure a fairly radioactive substance, such as the test source on the side of the geiger counter, it may be necessary to take a shorter reading and multiply the answer.
 For example, take a 10 second reading and multiply by 6 to get clicks per minute, or take a 30 second reading and multiply by 2.
 The longer you sample, the better the statistical average will be.